Today’s How-To Guide for the computer beginner we are going attempt answer the question, ‘How-To do Windows Update for Windows 7?”

 If something is not clear, or you feel something should be added to our lesson?
 Please feel free to leave your comment or question in section we provided.

 Also please subscribe by leaving your email in the box supplied, and you will received future lessons by email as they come out.

-Thank you for reading our How-To Guide for the Computer Beginner, and today’s lesson on “What is an App?”
+Thank you for reading our How-To Guide for the Computer Beginner, and today’s lesson on “How-To do Windows Update for Windows 7?”